idevelopment/ring-me/README.md

 # Ring Me
-Ring me is a customer support tool an addon for Time Control, that allows your customers to make a callback appointment with a particular employee at the time the customer wishes.
+Ring me is a customer support tool that allows your customers to make a callback appointment with a particular employee at the time the customer wishes.

 ## Official Documentation